 And finally, Dread Empire's Tightening Gel will help tidly them up by taming loose hairs and it has an Aloe Vera base which is reknowned for assisting in the maturing process of dreadlocks.

-This is one of the most commonly asked questions so let me start by saying that it's normal to have an inch or so of undreaded hair at the base of your scalp.
+This is one of the most commonly asked questions so let's start by saying that it's normal to have an inch or so of undreaded hair at the base of your scalp.
 The roots are always the last part to dread and they are never fully dreaded as hair continues to grow.
+Your hair type will also determine how easily new growth locks up.
+Here's a few techniques that can be used to tidy up the roots:

 Essentially you need to create a little dread ball and push it into the closest dread.
 Ideally start with freshly washed, dry hair.
 Gather the loose hairs between your finger tips and roll them together to form a little ball.
 Dread Dust works wonders in encouraging these loose little hairs to knot up.
 Press your finger tips into the dread dust before getting started.